user1342/Just-Another-Differ/README.md

 * **🌐 Outputs:** JAD can produce a text, HTML, or stdout output for the mapping it produces.
 * **🛠️ Ghidra Enabled:** JAD uses Ghidra headless to enable decompilation of functions!

-JAD was inspired by anouther tool I created for the same purpose for Android APKs, see [Obfu-DE-Scate](https://github.com/user1342/Obfu-DE-Scate)!
+JAD was inspired by anouther tool I created with the same purpose for Android APKs, see [Obfu-DE-Scate](https://github.com/user1342/Obfu-DE-Scate)!

 # ⚙️ Setup